theQRL/zond-package/README.md

   # test is done twice, first with legacy (type 0) transactions, then with dynfee (type 2) transactions
   run_transaction_test: false

-  # Run blob transaction test
-  # This test generates blob transactions and checks inclusion with/from all client pairs
-  # This test checks for:
-  # - block proposals with blobs from all client pairs
-  # - blob inclusion when submitting via each client pair
-  run_blob_transaction_test: false

   # Run all-opcodes transaction test
   # This test generates a transaction that triggers all EVM OPCODES once
   # This test checks for: